VyacheslavShrot/ai_it_mentor/README.md

 ### STRUCTURE

-- FastAPI project with endpoints that can be used to upload a roadmap file generated from a gpt model to the computer
+- Asynchronous FastAPI project with endpoints that can be used to upload a roadmap file generated from a gpt model to the computer